epogrebnyak/justpath/README.md

 ## Workflow

 `justpath` allows you to view a your `PATH` environment variable line by line.

-With `justpath` you can create a modified version of `PATH` (e.g. by excluding non-existent directories).
+With `justpath` you can also create a modified version of `PATH` (e.g. by excluding non-existent directories).
 Later you can use this new string to set `PATH` in your shell startup script or using an environment manager.

 Note that neither `justpath` nor any child process cannot hot change your shell `PATH` directly.